-A classic glazed gingerbread with a peppery kick!
-This hand-pressed cookie, formed from a traditional Springerle wood mold, rivals an artisan ceramic tile.
-An absolute work of art, it is truly a spice lover’s favorite that will steal the show at any holiday treat table.
+Classic glazed gingerbread cookies with a hint of molasses and a peppery kick of spices —look like an absolute work of art!
+These hand-pressed cookies are formed from a traditional Springerle wood mold that leave an impression of an artisan ceramic tile.
+A spice lover’s dream that will steal the show at every holiday treat table.

 Soft Glazed Gingerbread Cookies